Using Plastic Containers to Help with Your Move

-But sometimes it makes sense to pack your things in plastic boxes, instead.
-These are a bit more of a splurge, of course.
-But they’ll also last longer.
-Plus, plastic boxes can more easily be stored in places like your basement, where you might experience dampness that would ruin cardboard boxes and their contents.
+Plastic containers are a bit more of a splurge but they’ll also last longer.
+Plus, plastic container boxes can more easily be stored in places like your basement, where you might experience dampness that would ruin cardboard boxes and their contents.

-In addition, some movers in Orange County will actually provide you with reusable plastic containers to pack your stuff into before your move.
+In addition, some movers in Orange County and Los Angeles will actually provide you with reusable plastic containers to pack your stuff into before your move.
 You’ll return these to the moving company when you’re unpacked.

 One of the best uses of plastic containers over cardboard is for storing off-season clothes.
 When you’re packing up your closet before a move, sort out any clothes that you use for skiing or cold-weather vacations.
 Since you don’t use these clothes often, you can store them in labeled plastic bins, which can easily be stored in your garage, attic, or the back of your closet.